Dobatymo/data-algos/algorithms.md

 ## Marzullo's algorithm
 - thesis: 'Maintaining the time in a distributed system: an example of a loosely-coupled distributed service' (1984)
 - https://en.wikipedia.org/wiki/Marzullo%27s_algorithm
-- superseeded by: 'Intersection algorithm'
+- superseded by: 'Intersection algorithm'
 - is a: 'Agreement algorithm'
 - applications: 'Clock synchronization'